Back to blog

 Timing and Rhythm

-Leading with the title:
+Lead with the title

 ::view-transition-group(title) {